sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/130 - types.md

 Number
 ----

-Recognizes digits in USA number formatting.
+Recognizes digits in USA decimal notation.
+Recognizes digits as follows:

+- one or more digits, optionally followed by:
+  - EITHER commas preceding every three digits, optional digits after period
+  - OR by digits after period

 For example: